 Family benefits go far beyond parental leave.
 Your survey should assess how well your benefits support a wide range of family structures and caregiving responsibilities.

 Ask whether employees are satisfied with the duration and pay level of parental leave, and whether return-to-work support is sufficient.
 Explore interest in childcare assistance, fertility coverage, adoption and surrogacy support, and accommodations for nursing mothers.
+Backup childcare and elder-care options are particularly useful for employees with caregiving responsibilities.

-Benefits Administration
+Benefits Administration and Enrollment Gaps

-33 Sample Employee Benefits Survey Questions
+Sample Employee Benefits Survey Questions (General Workforce)

 Health and Wellness Benefits